-- 1. these Guidelines and any amendments hereto; - 2. an explanation of these Guidelines and any amendments hereto; - 3. a list of the fiscal year's Procurement Contracts; - 4. a list of the aforesaid contracts entered into with New York State Business Enterprises (as defined in Public Authorities Law, §2879[3][i]), and the subject matter and value thereof; - 5. the total number and total dollar value of Procurement Contracts awarded to Minority-Owned Business Enterprises and Women-Owned Business Enterprises pursuant to Public Authorities Law § 2879(3)(b)(i).
-The percent of contracts awarded, and total compensation paid, to Minority-Owned Business Enterprises and Women-Owned Business Enterprises as well as all referrals made and penalties imposed pursuant to Executive Law § 316 shall be reported in accordance with the provisions of Article 15-A of the Executive Law and need not be included in the Annual Report required by these Guidelines. - 6. a list of the aforesaid contracts entered into with Foreign Business Enterprises and the subject matter and value thereof; and - 7. a list of contracts exempted from reporting in the NYS Contract Reporter and the basis for each exemption.
+- 1. these Guidelines and any amendments hereto; - 2. an explanation of these Guidelines and any amendments hereto; - 3. a list of the fiscal year's Procurement Contracts; - 4. a list of the aforesaid contracts entered into with New York State Business Enterprises (as defined in Public Authorities Law, §2879[3][i]), and the subject matter and value thereof; - the total number and total dollar value of Procurement Contracts, distinguished by contract type, awarded to Minority-Owned Business Enterprises and Women-Owned Business Enterprises pursuant to Public Authorities Law § 2879(3)(b)(i); - 6. the total number, total dollar value and percentage of the total dollar value of Procurement Contracts, distinguished by contract type, awarded to Minority-Owned Business Enterprise and Women-Owned Business Enterprise and Service-Disabled Veteran-Owned Business Enterprises pursuant to Public Authorities Law § 2879(3)(b)(i)(B) for the reporting period, as compared to the prior reporting period; - the total number, total dollar value, and percentage of Procurement Contracts that exceed five-hundred thousand dollars awarded to Minority-Owned Business Enterprise and Women-Owned Business Enterprise and Service-Disabled Veteran-Owned Business Enterprises for the reporting period as compared to the prior reporting period pursuant to Public Authorities Law § 2879(8)(a); - 8. the percent of contracts awarded, and total compensation paid, to Minority-Owned Business Enterprises and Women-Owned Business Enterprises as well as all referrals made and penalties imposed pursuant to Executive Law § 316 shall be reported in accordance with the provisions of Article 15-A of the Executive Law and need not be included in the Annual Report required by these Guidelines; - 9. a list of the aforesaid contracts entered into with Foreign Business Enterprises and the subject matter and value thereof; and - 10. a list of contracts exempted from reporting in the NYS Contract Reporter and the basis for each exemption.

-The annual report on Procurement Contracts, after being approved by the Board of DASNY, shall be submitted to the Division of the Budget with copies to the Department of Audit and Control, the Department of Economic Development, the Senate Finance Committee and the Assembly Ways and Means Committee.
+The annual report on Procurement Contracts, after being approved by the Board of DASNY, shall be submitted to the Division of the Budget with copies to the Department of Audit and Control, the Department of Economic Development, the Senate Finance Committee and the

+Assembly Ways and Means Committee.
 Copies of the annual report on Procurement Contracts shall also be available to the public upon reasonable request at DASNY's main office.